Overview of Sexuality

 Societal attitudes about sexuality and gender change with time, as illustrated by the following.

-Once regarded as a perversion and even a cause of mental disease, masturbation is now recognized as a normal sexual activity throughout life.
+Once regarded as a perversion and even a cause of mental disease, masturbation has now long been recognized as a normal sexual activity throughout life.
 About 97% of males and 80% of females have masturbated.
 In general, males masturbate more frequently than females.
 Many people continue to masturbate even when they are involved in a sexually gratifying relationship.
-Although masturbation is normal and is often recommended as a safe sex option, it may cause guilt and psychologic suffering that stems from the disapproving attitudes of other people.
+Although masturbation is normal and is often recommended as a safe sex option, it may cause guilt and psychologic suffering that stems from the disapproving attitudes still held by some people.
 These feelings can result in considerable distress and can even affect sexual performance.

 As with masturbation, homosexuality, once considered abnormal by the medical profession, has not been considered a disorder for more than four decades.
 It is widely recognized as a sexual orientation that is present from childhood.
-An estimated 4 to 5% of adults are involved exclusively in homosexual relationships throughout their lives, and an additional 2 to 5% of people periodically engage in sex with someone of the same sex (bisexuality).
+An estimated 4 to 5% of adults are involved exclusively in homosexual relationships throughout their lives, and an additional 2 to 5% of people engage in sex with people of either sex (bisexuality).
 Adolescents may experiment with same-sex play, but this experimentation does not necessarily indicate an enduring interest in homosexual or bisexual activity as adults (see Adolescent Development: Development of Sexuality).

 Gay and lesbian people discover that they are attracted to people of the same sex, just as heterosexuals discover that they are attracted to people of the opposite sex.
 The attraction appears to be the result of biologic and environmental influences and is not a matter of choice.
 Therefore, the popular term “sexual preference” makes little sense in matters of sexual orientation, whether the orientation is heterosexual, homosexual, or bisexual.

 For some heterosexuals and homosexuals, frequent sexual activity with different partners is a common practice throughout life.
-This behavior may serve as a reason to seek professional counseling because having many sex partners is linked to the transmission of certain diseases (such as HIV infection, herpes simplex, hepatitis, syphilis, gonorrhea, and cervical cancer) and may also signify difficulty in forming meaningful, lasting relationships.
+In Western cultures, this behavior has become more acceptable.
+However, having many sex partners is linked to the transmission of certain diseases (such as HIV infection, herpes simplex, hepatitis, syphilis, gonorrhea, and cervical cancer) and may also signify difficulty in forming meaningful, lasting intimate relationships.

 In the United States, most people engage in sexual activity before they are married or while they are not married.
 This behavior is part of the trend toward more sexual freedom in developed countries.
 However, most cultures discourage married people from engaging in sex with someone other than their spouse.
 This behavior occurs frequently despite social disapproval.
 One objective problem that results is the possible spread of sexually transmitted diseases to unsuspecting spouses or sex partners.